bhavik8455/TravelWebsite-Project-main/README.md

-# Travel Genie Website
+# Travelog Website

-This is the code repository for the Travel Genie website.
+This is the code repository for the Travelog website.
 It is a responsive website that provides information about various temples and pilgrimage destinations in India.
 Users can explore different destinations, view image galleries, and find relevant information about each place.
 The website also offers a booking form for users to plan their trips.

 ## Getting Started

-To get started with the Travel Genie website, you can follow these steps:
+To get started with the Travelog website, you can follow these steps:

 1. Clone the repository to your local machine using the following command:
    ```